OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 ...
 ```

+You'll come across different use cases on how you can use adb commands when testing later in this book.
 Note that you must define the serialnummer of the target device with the `-s` argument (as shown by the previous code snippet) in case you have multiple devices connected.

 ##### Frida